plewis/plewis.github.io/phylogenetics/lab-bayes-traits.md

 ### Create a directory

-Use the unix <tt>mkdir</tt> command to create a directory to play in today:
+Use the unix `mkdir` command to create a directory to play in today:

     mkdir ~/btlab
     cd ~/btlab